| Buying Displayed

 house?
 If the answer is no, go back and look at the furniture.

+Prepare to give it a good inspection.
 If it is a sofa or chair, chances

 are that many of people have tried it out by sitting in it.
 Look